skijit/notes/programming/web/javascript/rxjs-revisited.md

 - `bufferWhen`: accumulates values, but you pass in function which wil generate the observable (possibly using some conditional logic)

 ## Error (Exception) Handling
+- use cases:
+  1. Bury: Catch or handle errors
+  2. Rethrow: Generate errors based on other errors
 - remember these are operators, but the subscribe() has it's own error callback
 - some of these operators catch errors, some of them generate errors
 - `catchError`: